ryancramuh/EEL/README.md

 Though many iterations of the OTTER exist, no accessible version has been developed usign Design-for-Test (DFT) or extended to this extent.
 The basic OTTER many are familiar with simply implements a set of arithmetic operations, control-transfer operations, and memory/register read/write operations.
 With DFT principles in mind, the EEL will be developed using parameterizable modules, with well defined net names.

 ## Current Modules (Verified):

-## Current Modules (Unverified):
-- 4 to 1 MUX
+- 4 to 1 MUX (n-bit)
-- 2 to 1 MUX
+- 2 to 1 MUX (n-bit)
-- Program Counter
+- Program Counter (n-bit)
-- Instruction Memory
+- Instruction Memory (configurable, set to 64kB)
-- Data Memory
+- Data Memory (configurable, set to 64kB)
-- Register File
+- Register File (32 x 32)
 - Instruction Decoder
 - Immediate Extender
 - Arithmetic Logic Unit

+## Current Status:
+- As of 9/1/2025, hazards are being implemented to the core.
+- Limited cases of hazards have been tested, with no control transfer instructions implemented.
+- The next step is to validate the current Hazard Unit and implement jumps/branches
 ## Current Schematic
 <img src="./images/EEL_DIAGRAM.svg" alt="Project logo" width="2000">